To the Home Page

 Credits

-Designing this device was a great opportunity to encounter many electronic engineering challenges for the first time: analyzing larger datasheets and schematics and finding suitable part replacements, soldering tiny components, measuring objects and arranging these in three dimensions, using a CNC router and a 3D printer with all the possible quirks and problems, “safely” working with Li‑Po batteries, and creating larger programs in an environment with limited resources.
+Designing this device was a great opportunity to encounter many electronic engineering challenges for the first time: analyzing larger datasheets and schematics and finding suitable part replacements, soldering tiny components, measuring objects and arranging these in three dimensions, using a CNC router and a 3D printer with all the possible quirks and problems, “safely” working with batteries of any kind, and creating larger programs in an environment with limited resources.

-Thank you to the members of multiple mechanical keyboard communities on Reddit and Discord.
-I haven’t sent a single message, but for sure I have learned a lot and avoided some serious mistakes.
+Thank you to the members of multiple mechanical keyboard communities on Reddit, Discord, and many other places online.
+Usually I’m only lurking, but for sure I’ve learned a lot and avoided some serious mistakes.

 EclairM0 is primarily based on Adafruit’s Trinket M0, which is the minimal SAMD21 board, having even fewer components than recommended by Microchip.
 Some early prototypes were inspired by first revisions of Radomir Dopieralski (deshipu)’s PewPew LCD.
 The barebone OLED circuit is based on a blog post by Michael Teeuw.

-I have not worked with any SAMD21 microcontroller before, and at first, it was impossible to understand anything in the 1000+ page long datasheet… until I ran into Thea Flowers’ articles on this microcontroller, with a very detailed explanation of what is really going on, and with sample source code.
+I haven’t worked with any SAMD21 microcontroller before, and at first, it was impossible to understand anything in the 1000+ page long datasheet… until I ran into Thea Flowers’ articles on this microcontroller, with a very detailed explanation of what is really going on, and with sample source code.

 Finally, thank YOU for getting through this very long article.
 I hope you enjoyed reading it.